MariusGrunenberg/aca-monaco-extension/README.md

 This project contains:

-- ACA extension to use Monaco edito
+- ACA extension to use Monaco editor

 ## Building